 300 N. Fair Ave.
 Hamilton, Ohio 45011

 For those who may need or want to complete the Pre-Service Training quicker, there is a Lightning Round of classes that allow you to complete the Pre-Service training in as little as 2 or 3 consecutive weekends.
 This option still requires the same thirty-six (36) hours of Pre-Service Training.

-Please click HERE for the 2013 Lightning Round Schedule or HERE for the 2014 schedule.
+Please click HERE for the 2014 Lightning Round Schedule.

 Lightning Round training is held at: